-If you are looking for a basis for evaluating IT companies or (IT) products, you can't go past GARTNER.
-Whoever is in the upper right-hand corner of the analysis quadrants at the market research company is ennobled.
-SAP Business One landed at the top of GARTNER's list for the SME sector.
+Anyone looking for the basis for an evaluation of IT companies and (IT) products will not be able to avoid GARTNER.
+Whoever is in the top right-hand corner of the analysis quadrants of the market research company is ennobled.
+SAP Business One was ranked top by GARTNER for the SME sector.

 Read MoreThe standard usability of ERP systems in 9 points